Rhode Island Suit

 In October 2020, Chevron filed a notice of removal of the complaint to the federal district court in Delaware.
 Chevron contended that federal jurisdiction is proper because plaintiff’s claims arise under federal law, the action is removal under the federal-officer removal statute, and the complaint is completely preempted by federal law.

 In November 2020, Attorney General Jennings filed a motion to remand the lawsuit back to Delaware state court.
-The brief noted that removal to federal court was improper because the state’s complaint does not raise any federal claims and the state court is the appropriate forum for adjudicating the exclusively state-law claims brought by Delaware.
+The motion noted that removal to federal court was improper because the state’s complaint does not raise any federal claims and the state court is the appropriate forum for adjudicating the exclusively state-law claims brought by Delaware.

 In September 2020, Connecticut Attorney General William Tong filed a lawsuit in Connecticut state court against Exxon Mobil.
 The lawsuit advances eight claims against the oil company for producing, promoting and marketing its oil products for decades, while engaging in a campaign of deception to conceal from Connecticut consumers that burning fossil fuels contributes to climate change.
 Attorney General Tong notes that Exxon Mobil’s actions include multiple violations of the Connecticut Unfair Trade Practices Act (CUTPA) that have caused harm in Connecticut, through rising sea levels, wildlife degradation and property devaluation and damage for the state’s residents.